-Requirements and API specifications for DWAPI-PCH, with selected device classes from IEEE 11073 based on market requirements, based on the GotAPI 1.1 framework
+Requirements and API specifications for DWAPI-3DP, with selected device based on market requirements, based on the GotAPI 1.1 framework

 Supporting assets

 Device WebAPIs Enabler release description (Informative)

 This release focuses on the functions of exposing the data from external devices to applications.
 The Device WebAPIs enabler will utilize the GotAPIs enabler and specify the APIs under the GotAPIs framework.